ark-lang/ark-docs/function_receivers.md

 The `bar` function takes an instance of `Foo`, however it takes a copy of `Foo`, and not a pointer to it.
-This is an important detail, because `Foo` will be copied into the function, instead of a pointer to it.
+This is an important detail, because `Foo` will be copied into the function, instead of a pointer to it the structure.